 Join the Boston College Canine Cognition Center as a research assistant.
 Contribute to data collection, lead your own projects, and learn the hidden curriculum of academia.
-As of September 5th, 2021, our application is closed.
-Use the form below for updates regarding future application cycles.
+As of February 28th, 2022, our application is closed.
+Use the form above to subscribe for updates regarding future application cycles.

 Boston College undergraduates only for semester cycles.
-Non-BC students, apply in the summer.
+Non-BC students, apply in the summer (REU only).

 Paid assistantship OR class credit